wp-plugins/backwpup/readme.txt

 * added no ajax bucket list to job page
 * changed error handling a bit and remove PHP errors that can't handeld.
 * fixed problem with not compiled --enable-memory-limit in php
+* removed setting for memory limit use WP filter and default now (256M)

 = 1.0.10 =
 * fix  "Undefined index: dbshortinsert"